Press Taylor

-Sherwood Press Taylor (born January 13, 1988) is an American football coach who is the offensive coordinator for the Jacksonville Jaguars of the National Football League (NFL).
-He previously served an assistant coach for the Indianapolis Colts and Philadelphia Eagles.
+Press Taylor (born January 13, 1988) is an American football coach who serves as the passing game coordinator for the Chicago Bears of the National Football League (NFL).
+He previously held assistant coaching positions with the Indianapolis Colts and Philadelphia Eagles and served as the offensive coordinator for the Jacksonville Jaguars.

 College career

 Taylor won back-to-back NJCAA national championships at Butler Community College as the starting quarterback.
-As a sophomore at Butler, Taylor threw for over 2,300 yards, ran for 300 yards, and accounted for 27 touchdowns while completing 61% of his passes.

-Taylor was rated by Rivals.com as the #2 pro-style quarterback in the 2009 junior college rankings and chose Marshall in the December signing period over interest from Louisville and Colorado State.
-Taylor lettered in his 2 seasons at Marshall University.
-However, he was only a backup for the Thundering Herd, throwing three passes in two seasons.
-He knew for years his true passion was with coaching football, and he began his coaching career after his eligibility expired.
+He chose Marshall in the December signing period, knowing Division 1 would appear stronger on his future coaching resume, and served as a backup for the Thundering Herd.

 Coaching career

 Early career

-Taylor joined the University of Tulsa coaching staff under Head Coach Bill Blankenship in 2011 as the Offensive Graduate Assistant/Quarterbacks Coach (Tulsa did not have a full-time QB coach, allowing Taylor to handle those duties).
+Taylor joined the University of Tulsa coaching staff under head coach Bill Blankenship in 2011 as the offensive graduate assistant and quarterbacks coach (Tulsa did not have a full-time QB coach, allowing Taylor to handle those duties).
 During his 2 seasons at Tulsa, the Golden Hurricane compiled a 19–8 record and won the 2012 Conference USA Championship as well as the 2012 AutoZone Liberty Bowl defeating Iowa State.
 In 2011, under Taylor's direction, senior quarterback G. J. Kinne was named 2nd Team All-C-USA and threw for over 3,000 yards.